Tony-MK/simple_shell/README.md

-# simple_shell
+# Simple Shell

-A Simple Unix Command Interpreter built with the famous C language
+Created a simple Unix Command Interpreter.

+The shell is for helping me learn the C programming language.